alexanderpei/DeepEarnings/README.md

 ### Downloading 10Q/10K files and Sentiment Analysis (optional)

 Again this will require the text file "list_gvkey_cik.txt".
 I'm using the R package "edgar", which to me as been the easiest way to scrap SEC filings.
 This package requires a CIK number to scrape filings from.
+The current sentiment analysis built in to the edgar package is very simple.
+It just counts the number of positive/negative business words.
+More advanced NLP methods would obviously be better, but I haven't gotten around to that.
 ```
 Rscript get_SecSentiment.R
 ```